 – Increase the blacks by + 25 points

-Start by clicking the small picture of the curve tool in the bottom right below the curve itself.
-Next, click a point on the curve about 1/4 the way up the curve from the bottom left (shadows).
-Click the point at the very bottom left of the curve and drag the slider up until you achieve the look that you desire.
+Next, we move on to the most important part of the procedure: the curve tool.
+Click the small picture of the curve tool in the bottom right below the curve itself.
+Then, click a point on the curve about 1/4 the way up the curve from the bottom left (shadows).
+Grab the point at the very bottom left of the curve and drag the slider up until you achieve the look that you desire.

-From this point, you can make any other small adjustment to the image that you like.
-I always like to add a little clarity, saturation and vibrance to help the image pop.
-Feel free to tweak it in any way you feel.
+From here, you can make any other small adjustments to the image as you see fit.
+I like to add a bit of clarity, saturation, and vibrance to help the image pop.
+Feel free to tweak it in any way you like.
 Sometimes cooling or warming the image can make all the difference.

+Lastly, we can prepare the edit for final export by sharpening the image.
+Start by dragging the sharpening slider to around + 20-30.
+The most important part of sharpening is to mask the sharpening.
+Sharpening the whole image will lead to noise.
+If you’re struggling with noise in your images, check out our Topaz Denoise Review where you can remove it all in one click!
 Hold the option key on a mac (alt on windows) and drag the masking slider until only the edges are sharpened.
-If required you can then reduce the noise with the luminance slider but take it easy around + 20.
+If required, you can then reduce the noise with the luminance slider but take it easy around + 20.

-Make the preset.
+Once you’ve achieved your desired look, make a preset.
 Use this preset on some of your images to see how it works.
-Look at how the blacks become “washed out”.
-Experiment by playing with the curve to see what you can get the image to look like.
+Notice how the blacks become “washed out”.
+Experiment by playing with the curve to explore different image aesthetics.

-Once you have the most “hip” image possible.
-Post it up on imgur or another image sharing platform and post a link to it below.
+Once you’ve created the most “hip” image possible, post it up on an image-sharing platform like Imgur and share a link to it in the comments below.

-Thanks for reading and remember to share a link to some of your work below.
+Thanks for reading, and don’t forget to share a link to some of your work in the comments below.